ReWrite-Media/makecode/python/hai2025/wood1.md

 # Classifying Materials

 ## Step 1
+This is your coding interface.
+Whenever you're ready to run code, press the green "play" button.
+If you ever get stuck, click the "lightbulb" for help.
+If you make a mistake with any starter code, click the back arrow under this box to undo your changes (you can also use ctrl+z if you're using a keyboard).
+Hit next when you're ready to start!

+#### ~ tutorialhint
+Press "play" when you're ready to run your code.
+Press the "lightbulb" if you need a hint.
+Use the back arrow or ctrl+z to undo your changes
+On multi-page activities, press the "next" button to advance to the next page.

+## Step 2
 Before we're able to train the agent's AI, we'll need to learn how to access its Application Programming Interface (API).
 The first step is to define the API's endpoint (what part of the API you're accessing) and authentication parameters.

 ```python